Read about our model, impact, and the values that drive us.

 Community health workers need a number of supports – supervision, digital tools, adequate training – but an

-under-appreciated one is connection to a well-functioning hospital.
+under-appreciated need, for community health programs to be successful, is connection to a well-functioning hospital.

 Pabitri’s case sits at the intersection of how economics, access, and quality care are critical to building a